emmercm/igir/docs/usage/desktop/retroarch.md

 First, RetroArch needs a number of [BIOS files](https://docs.libretro.com/library/bios/).
 Thankfully, the libretro team maintains a DAT of these "system" files, so we don't have to guess at the correct filenames.

-With `igir`'s support for [DAT URLs](../../dats/processing.md#scanning-for-dats) we don't even have to download the DAT!
+With Igir's support for [DAT URLs](../../dats/processing.md#scanning-for-dats) we don't even have to download the DAT!
 Locate your "System/BIOS" directory as configured in the RetroArch UI and use it as your output directory:

 === ":simple-windowsxp: Windows (64-bit)"